OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - `JavaVM` provides an interface to invoke functions for creating and destroying a JavaVM.
 Android allows only one `JavaVM` per process and is not really relevant for our reversing purposes.
 - `JNIEnv` provides access to most of the JNI functions which are accessible at a fixed offset through the `JNIEnv` pointer.
 This `JNIEnv` pointer is the first parameter passed to every JNI function.
 We will discuss this concept again with the help of an example later in this chapter.

-It is worth highlighting that for reversing the native code in an Android applicaiton we will need a disassembler.
-And later in the chapter while analyzing the application we will observe that analyzing disassembled native code is more challenging than disassembled Java code.
+It is worth highlighting that analyzing disassembled native code is much more challenging than disassembled Java code.
+When reversing the native code in an Android application we will need a disassembler.

 In the next example we'll reverse the HelloWorld-JNI.apk from the OWASP MSTG repository.
 Installing and running it in an emulator or Android device is optional.